 Balancing Act

-Perhaps understandably, Google doesn’t yet know the difference between The Jitter Bus—a coffee truck parked from 10 to 3 on weekdays at Grove and Hillhouse—and Jitter Bus Coffee, a brick-and-mortar counterweight to the well-reviewed truck.
+Perhaps understandably, Google doesn’t yet know the difference between The Jitter Bus—a coffee truck parked from 10 to 3 on weekdays at Grove and Hillhouse—and Jitter Bus Coffee, a brick-and-mortar counterweight at 847 Grand.
 And that’s a shame, because the cafe also deserves its day in the sun.

 It enjoyed a literal one yesterday.
 When I arrived at 3 p.m., a blade of sunlight slashed dramatically through the front glass wall.
 Spaced-out tables and natural wood tones set a cool minimalist scene cozied up by modern upholstery and warm indie rock (part of a playlist laced with Beatles songs that drove home just how much indie music owes The Beatles).
-Coaster shelves constructed from stacked raw cinder blocks, a sugar rack concocted from a well-used skateboard and a menu written in black Sharpie on blue painter’s tape stuck to a scroll of torn kraft paper dashed any worries about pretension, and that was before I’d interacted with the unassuming baristas.
+Coaster shelves of stacked raw cinder blocks, a sugar rack made from a well-used skateboard and a menu written in black Sharpie on blue painter’s tape stuck to a scroll of brown paper were as unpretentious as the unassuming baristas.

 As it happens, their coffee was so good they could have gotten away with snobbery.
 The Espresso ($3/double) dove my brain off a delicious cliff, plunging from a quick burst of fruity sweetness into a shockingly deep pool of dark chocolate and ancient wood.
 Superbly balanced acidity leant a lot of structure with virtually no pucker, while a clean finish sustained all the big notes.
 The body was light but coating, and the caffeine came on easier than I expected, even on an empty stomach.